 About Big Ideas

-Big Ideas@Berkeley is an annual innovation contest aimed at providing funding, support, and encouragement to interdisciplinary teams of UC undergraduate and graduate students who have “big ideas.”
-Since its founding, Berkeley’s annual Big Ideas prize contest has inspired innovative and high-impact student projects aimed at solving the world’s most pressing problems.
-By seeking out novel proposals and then supporting efforts to help them succeed, Big Ideas has supported contest winners in making an impact all over the world.
+Big Ideas@Berkeley is an annual contest aimed at providing funding, support, and encouragement to interdisciplinary teams of students who have “big ideas.”
+Since its founding in 2006, Big Ideas@ Berkeley has inspired innovative and high-impact student-led projects aimed at solving problems that matter to this generation.
+By encouraging novel proposals and then supporting concrete next steps, Big Ideas is helping contest winners make an impact all over the world.

 Past Big Ideas Winners

 Big Ideas uses the paper plane as its logo, because our mission is to support students’ ingenious first attempts at social change and support students as their ideas take flight.
 It is generally thought that paper planes originated in China thanks to the widespread manufacture of paper and the popularity of origami.
 Over a thousand years later, the pioneers of aviation used paper planes to spur breakthroughs in powered flight.
 Da Vinci tested his ornithopter, an aircraft that flies by flapping its wings, using parchment models, and following his lead, Sir George Cayley, Clement Ader, Charles Langley, Alberto Santos Dumont, and the Wright brothers all put their aviation ideas to the test with paper replicas.
 In this way, the paper airplane was an integral tool in aviation innovation and has become a symbol of creative beginnings.